irrevocablesake/website/_posts/series/maze-generator/2020-09-16-Dfs-maze-generator.md

 Now that we know what <b>Bits</b>, <b>Bits Masks</b> are, and how we can work on a bit level, let's start with the optimization procedure.

-Let's start with the fact that we do not really need to store the coordinates of the cell, we can just find out the neighbouring cells based on the index of the current cell, and since we are using arrays, we already will be having the index of the current cell.
+Let's start with the fact that we do not need to store the coordinates of the cell, we can just find out the neighboring cells based on the index of the current cell, and since we are using arrays, we already will be having the index of the current cell.
 Eliminating the co-ordinates would reduce around <b>8 bytes</b>.

-Let's have a look the walls since the walls can attain only two values either "<b>0</b>" or "<b>1</b>", we can directly store them inside a byte as contigious bits and that goes same with the visited parameter, since that too can attain only two values we can also store that with the wall bits.
+Let's have a look the walls since the walls can attain only two values either "<b>0</b>" or "<b>1</b>", we can directly store them inside a byte as contiguous bits and that goes same with the visited parameter since that too can attain only two values we can also store that with the wall bits.

-As we read above the number of bits that we get to play with are decided by the data type and since we only need around <b>5 bits</b> we can choose the smallest data type, that is the "<b>unsigned char</b>".
+As we read above the number of bits that we get to play with is decided by the data type and since we only need around <b>5 bits</b> we can choose the smallest data type, which is the "<b>unsigned char</b>".
 This would give us around <b>8 bits</b> to play around, which is more than enough we will only use <b>5 bits</b> per cell for storing the properties.

 so something like this